Measuring & Reporting Artists’ Challenges & Resilience during the COVID-19 Pandemic: A Longitudinal Interview Study

-Graduate Research Assistants: Molly Burke & Erin Hoppe
+Graduate Assistants: Molly Jo Burke, Noor Murteza, Erin J. Hoppe

 This research project explores COVID-19-related impacts on employment, creative practices, and resilience among artists.
-This broadens understanding of COVID-19 impacts on the arts.
-Findings will be used to develop COVID-19-related survey questions to be included on the Strategic National Arts Alumni Project survey in spring of 2022.
-This final survey will be administered to arts alumni around the country.
+This broadens understanding of COVID-19 impacts on the American art world.

-Participant Eligibility: Individuals living anywhere in United States during the COVID-19 pandemic, who received an undergraduate degree or graduate degree in the arts are invited to be interviewed.
+Participant Eligibility: Individuals ages 18 and older living anywhere in United States during the COVID-19 pandemic, who received an undergraduate degree or graduate degree in the arts are invited to be interviewed.
 We define “the arts” and “arts alumni” broadly, to include the following fields: performance, design, architecture, creative writing, film, media arts, illustration and fine art.

 Duration: Approximately 60 minutes